Arkeno-Org/Arkeno-org/CONTRIBUTE.md

-If your copying this then you must have this file and the GPL3.0 Stated.
+If your copying this then you must have THIS FILE and the GPL3.0 Stated.
 If you don't have that stated in your copying here is what you need to add.

 "I am taking this code from the Open-Source Organization - Arkeno.
 Website - https://sites.google.com/view/Arkeno-org/"

-If not added we will inform you and if you further don't add it we may have to take some claims and set boundries.
+This is the Additional Terms of my GPL 3.0 License.
+If not added your stealing my licensed organizations code.
+Claims will be taken.